lsst-dm/dm_dev_guide/services/lsst-dev.rst

 Using the lsst-dev Server
 #########################

+..
+ATTENTION:: **The ``lsst-dev`` servers will be turned off on Aug 31, 2020.**

+..
+ATTENTION:: Developers should instead use :doc:`lsst-login <lsst-login>` and/or :doc:`batch <batch>` nodes.

+The material presented below is for historical reference and will be removed in the future.

 ``lsst-dev`` is a set of servers run by NCSA for LSST DM development work.
 The cname ``lsst-dev.ncsa.illinois.edu`` directs to ``lsst-dev01.ncsa.illinois.edu`` and this system serves as the primary development server for the team.
 There are currently 3 identical development servers to choose from: